chonkcheto/fish-network-docs-testing/introduction-to-investment-clubs.md

 ### Why Join Iron Key Capital?

 \
-Token Launch (Coming Soon)&#x20;

-Iron Key is preparing to launch its native token, backed by the profit interests of its Investment Club, Iron Key Ventures Partners LLC, a member-managed Wyoming LLC.
+Iron Key is preparing to launch its native token, backed by the profit interests of its Investment Club, Iron Key Capital Ventures Series 1 LLC, a member-managed Wyoming LLC.

 #### Our Investment Thesis